chadallison/tsbfl25/README.md

 ### Past Week One Player Merchants

-- Saquon Barkley: 31.3% of total points for Andrew
+- Joe Flacco: 28% of total points for Josh
-- Daniel Jones: 31.3% of total points for Hank
+- Justin Herbert: 26.3% of total points for Chad
-- Jonathan Taylor: 30.1% of total points for Isaac
+- Rico Dowdle: 25.9% of total points for Hank
-- Jordan Love: 29.3% of total points for David
+- Brock Bowers: 22.6% of total points for David
-- De’Von Achane: 26.9% of total points for Hank
+- Tee Higgins: 22.4% of total points for Adam

 ------------------------------------------------------------------------

 ### Full Season One Player Merchants

-- Jonathan Taylor: 22.96% of total points for Isaac
+- Jonathan Taylor: 21.01% of total points for Isaac
-- Christian McCaffrey: 19.56% of total points for David
+- Christian McCaffrey: 19.26% of total points for David
-- Jalen Hurts: 17.33% of total points for Adam
+- Patrick Mahomes: 16.53% of total points for Chad
-- Patrick Mahomes: 17.31% of total points for Chad
+- Drake Maye: 16.47% of total points for Andrew
-- Drake Maye: 17.09% of total points for Andrew
+- Josh Allen: 16.08% of total points for Adam

 ------------------------------------------------------------------------